Get insider access

 Additional Controls No

-These headphones don't come with a control scheme or an audio cable that has an in-line remote.
+These headphones don't have a control scheme or an audio cable with an in-line remote.

 7.2